 side of the body may be a little ahead of the other in deteriorating, ALS is usually quite symmetrical.
 Eventually,

 arms and legs, swallowing and speech and breathing are all affected.
-As the muscle weaken, affected areas become
+As the muscles weaken, affected areas

 thin and wasted.
 Muscle cramping and twitching eases as the weakness turns into paralysis, but the twitching and

 cramping moves on to newly affected muscles.
 In some patients, the stiffness noted earlier increases to severe

 spasticity and hyperactive reflexes.

 Although the areas of the body first affected and the rate of progression varies, the progression of the disease

 is generally steady.
 Plateaus have been documented but are often more a matter of function than an actual delay in

 the spreading of the weakness.
 For example, a patient may seem to plateau after beginning to use a wheelchair.